Mainland Headwear Holdings:

 A.3.
 Board Composition

 The board should have a balance of skills and experience appropriate for the requirements of the business of the issuer.
 The board should ensure that changes to its composition can be managed without undue disruption.
 The board should include a balanced composition of executive and non-executive directors (including independent non-executive directors) so that there is a strong independent element on the board, which can effectively exercise independent judgement.
-Non-executive directors should be of sufficient calibre and number for their views to carry weight.
+Nonexecutive directors should be of sufficient calibre and number for their views to carry weight.

 The Company has complied with Rules 3.10(1) and 3.10(2) of the Listing Rules in relation to the appointment of a sufficient number of independent non-executive directors and an independent non-executive director with appropriate professional qualifications, or accounting or related financial management expertise.
+The number of independent non-executive Directors of the Company also represents at least one-third of the Board in compliance with Rule 3.10A of the Listing Rules.

 According to Appendix 14 to the Listing Rules, it is recommended that serving more than nine years could be relevant to the determination of a non-executive director’s independence.
 If an independent non-executive director serves more than nine years, any further appointment of such independent non-executive director should be subject to a separate resolution to be approved by shareholders.

-Biographies which include relationships of Directors are set out in pages 11 to 13 of the annual report, which demonstrate a diversity of skills, expertise, experience and qualifications among members of the Board.
+Biographies which include relationships of Directors are set out in pages 9 to 12 of the annual report, which demonstrate a diversity of skills, expertise, experience and qualifications among members of the Board.

-All Directors attended Corporate Governance training course organised by the Company’s legal advisers, or read the materials provided by the Company’s legal advisers during the year under
+All Directors attended Corporate Governance training course organised by the Company’s legal advisers, or read the materials provided by the Company’s legal advisers during the year under review.

 A.4.
 Board Diversity Policy